at Sutton's Landing

 Access- paved parking area with reserved handicapped spaces.

-Distance and time- 300 feet; this is a nice spot for birdwatching on the marshes; make it take a long time
+Distance and time- 300 feet; this is a nice spot for birdwatching on the marshes

 Trail Markers- unnecessary